Plymouth (automobile): 1950s

 In 1956, Plymouth introduced the Fury, a "halo" model in the Belvedere series that featured a high-performance 240-hp 303 CID V8, and gold-anodized trim on a body available in Eggshell White only and limited to the two-door hardtop.
 The Fury continued to be a special, high-end car until 1959, when it replaced the Belvedere as the de luxe series, available in hardtop, convertible, and sedan body styles.
 The 1957 and 1958 Furys were painted in Buckskin Beige, replacing Eggshell White as the only available exterior color.
-Optional equipment included air conditioning, automatic transmission, power steering, and brakes.
+Optional equipment included air conditioning, automatic transmission, power steering, and power-assist brakes.
 In 1959, a special Sport Fury was available as the "special" sporty Plymouth.
 The PowerFlite automatic was now controlled by reliable mechanical push buttons on a pod on the left side of the dash.

 In 1957, Virgil Exner's new Forward Look design theme, advertised by Plymouth with the tagline "Suddenly, it's 1960", produced cars with advanced styling compared to Chevrolet or Ford.
 The 1957 total production soared to 726,009, about 200,000 more than 1956, and the largest output yet for Plymouth.
 However, the 1957–1958 Forward Look models suffered from poor materials, spotty build quality, and inadequate corrosion protection; they were rust-prone and greatly damaged Chrysler's reputation.